What Council proposed

 In general terms, this DPA:

-- will not change town or urban area boundaries (minor change to the northern Birdwood boundary, and three Public Purpose Zones rezoned);
+- has not changed town or urban area boundaries (minor change to the northern Birdwood boundary, and two Public Purpose Zones rezoned);

-- anticipates identified future development requirements for diverse residential and economic development within the existing town and urban area boundaries;
+- anticipated identified future development requirements for diverse residential and economic development within the existing town and urban area boundaries;

 - provides consistent and contemporary development controls for all forms of 'urban' and 'settlement' areas;